PARTICLEACCELERATING/PARTICLEACCELERATING/README.md

 			BYI / ABT ME ! ? !
-	➳ IM A MINOR !! do NOT be sexual / suggestive to me .
+	➳ I'm a minor, do NOT be sexual / suggestive to/with/near me, please.
-	➳ i make kms jokes + say the f slur (reclaimable fur me) ! if you do not like this PLEASE tell me !!!
+	➳ i sometimes make kms jokes + say the f slur (reclaimable fur me) ! if you do not like this PLEASE tell me !!!
-	➳ i mirror the attitude of people i talk to and stuff , like the way you talk; if you will be hyper to me i will be to you etc etc  ! i also kinda steal phrases people say, like how "ok? ok!" is becoming more widespread, just like little language quirks you use that i think convey meaning in a way i also could use !
-	➳ in general i'm pretty high energy and excited ! i tend to talk in caps and also type long paragraphs , if you want me to chill a bit i will , pls just ask me, preferrably specifying like what exactly i'm doing thats overwhelming (the all caps, the long replies, etc) !!i am omniverted and most of the time social interactions make me SUPER energetic/happy so this is why ! if i am more socially exhausted state (very rare fur me), i will probably still try and sound energetic but might be putting less energy into my responses.... idk how i act when i'm socially exhausted tbh i kinda forget ...
 	➳ i call everyone bro/vro + comrade + dude + pookie + oomfie (if we're friended) !
-	➳ i make some typos on purrpose + also i type fast so i may make a lot , if you use a screen reader or struggle to read typos then lmk and i will try to type in an easier to (screen)read way !! :D ➳ it might come off like i'm super forgetful if you read everything but it is more like i'm very good at remembering things that have to do with interacting with people (like what we were previously talking about, what we usually talk about, if you are like higher energy or low energy, etc), its just moreso stuff about myself (how i react/behave in everyday life) i forget , yah !
+	➳ i make some typos on purrpose + also i type fast so i may make a lot , if you use a screen reader or struggle to read typos then lmk and i will make my best effort to type in an easier to (screen)read way !! :D ➳ i tend to get very scared to interact with people even if they are friends and we talk a lot , this usually happens when we haven't talked in more than a few days (even if i have been offline for a few days) or you message me on another site (like discord) and i havent replied in a day or two (most likely i lost track of time, or didnt know how/have the energy to reply), i get fearful that you will hate me or look down on me in a negative light or something like this (i know its illogical but i havent figured out a way to get over this yet), so i go longer and longer without replying and then i end up ghosting people for months .. if i do this to you i am VERY sorry , but pls know i do not mean any ill will / im not trying to avoid you or anything ..
-	➳ im scared to interact first a lot,, if we're friends & i don't int first its because im scared NOT BECAUSE I HATE YOU !!! im trying to get better at this so if i'm annoying/pestering yew ..
-PLS TELL ME !!!
-	➳ please interact with me... im so lonely... i literally do not have ANYONE i consistently talk to besides my brother and my mother ...
+	➳ i mirror the attitude of people i talk to and stuff , like the way you talk; if you will be hyper to me i will be to you etc etc  ! i also kinda steal phrases people say, like how "ok? ok!" is becoming more widespread, just like little language quirks you use that i think convey meaning in a way i also could use ! its very fun ..
+	  		!! if you want me to not do any of these things PLEASEPLSPLSPLSPLS TEL ME!!!!! i don't want to make anyone uncomfortable !! (pls also be as specific as you can so this does not happen again ) (if you are also scared to tell me whatever it is to my face [i understand this .. i do this too..] you can send it to my strawpg anonymously & i will not post it !)

 	➳ DONT BE AFRAID TO INT FIRST EVEN IF ITS JUST LIKE A ' HI ' PLEASE !!
-	➳ i might not understand what you're saying sometimes .. i'm kinda mousebrained lwokey .. if my reply doesn't make sense w/ what you said please tell me but also try and simplify it pls ..
+	➳ i might not understand what you're saying sometimes .. i'm kinda mousebrained lwokey .. if my reply doesn't make sense w/ what you said please tell me but also try and simplify it pls  !
-			!! if you want me to not do any of these things PLEASEPLSPLSPLSPLS TEL ME!!!!! i don't want to make anyone uncomfortable !!

-			INT LIST ! !! ( vaguely ordered in current interest level !)
+			THINGS I LIKE ! !! ( vaguely ordered in current interest level !)
+		im going to be honest i have a super ultra mega TERRIBLE memory and so i forgor literally everything that happened in 90% of these medias, these are just things i know ive liked in the past and idk .. idk why im putting them here if i dont remember them because we wouldnt be able to talk about them .. but i still want to put them here.. so uh keep that in mind i guess . !
-	➳ STOMACHBOOK ENJOYERS!!!!
+	➳ STOMACHBOOK !!!!
 I LOVE STUMMYBOOK !!!!!!!!!!!!!!!
-	➳ ii fans
+	➳ captainsparklez i lobe you captainsparklez oh my golly . hit me up if yew want some captainsparkle Facts i have a note doc wit a bunch of them .. hes just always been something i like .. which is crazy because watchign him is kinda torturous because he can be a BRICK sometimes LMAO ?? but I LOVE WATCHING HIM it makes me so Hapy.. coughs though i will say i havent seen anywhere near all his stuff , currently im watching ragnamod and ➳ ii  (i havent watched s4 because im scared itll make me hate ii and its like a super mega comfort show for me..)
-	➳ phighting! enjoyers
+	➳ phighting!
+	➳ dandy world
+	➳ mcsr (lowkey mainly feinberg and hbg though ) (and rakrep!)
+	➳ hfjone .
+Oh hfjone how i love you so...
+	➳ LMK  OMGAAHJAHJJGVASGASJH!!!!!
+	➳ bfdi/tpot !!!
+	➳ the stanley parable !
 	➳ reading enjoyuers ( ????...)
 (THINKMAXXERS ?.../hj)
 		idk how 2 put this one, specifically not based on certain reading fandoms, but like people who enjoy thinking about specifically the themes/motifs/(general literary devices)/ what the books MEAN !!!! like WHY did the author put THIS ??? or OOOH IM READING THIS AND I THINK THIS IS FORESHADOWING OMG ?? , things like that !! like feel free 2 talk to me about something like this in a book you're reading even if i don't know it !! [also this could not even HAVE to be related to books, like just this "style" of things in a favourite media of yours !!]
-	➳ dandy world enjoyers
-	➳ hfjone .
-Oh hfjone how i love you so...
-	➳ LMK FANS OMGAAHJAHJJGVASGASJH!!!!!
 	➳ hermitcraft / life series fans !
-	➳ bfdi/tpot fans enjoyers !!!
-	➳ the stanley parable enjoyers !
 	➳ people who like music .. . yep ! (?...)
-		like if yew have any song recs... hit me up!! can't guarantee i'll listen to them sometime this decade but rest assured i do have a list i put them all on and fully intend to listen to them all ! i also have listened to a lot of songs (8.6k total ahaha...) so if you want some recs feel free 2 ask, but i considering i am very forgetful i may not be able to give you very many if its something more complex ,,

-	** specific book fandoms of mine !** (listed in order of like how much i remember/what i recently read !)
+		like if yew have any song recs... hit me up!! can't guarantee i'll listen to them sometime this decade but rest assured i do have a list i put them all on and fully intend to listen to them all ! i also have listened to a lot of songs (8.6k total ahaha...) so if you want some recs feel free 2 ask, but i considering i am very forgetful i may not be able to give you very many if its something more complex ,, ** specific books ive read of mine !** (listed in order of like how much i remember/what i recently read !)
-		➳ ALL charlotte mcconaghy books (wild dark shore, migrations, once there were wolves) please ENUINELY consider reading these.  pls . if you are able to enjoy reading, or even jsut if you don't absolutely loathe having to read they are SO. fucking good and i would attribute reading these to teaching me how to actually critically think about books. they're GOATED .
+		➳ ALL charlotte mcconaghy books (wild dark shore, migrations, once there were wolves) please GENUINELY consider reading these.  pls . if you are able to enjoy reading, or even jsut if you don't absolutely loathe having to read they are SO. fucking good and i would attribute reading these to teaching me how to actually critically think about books. they're GOATED .
 HOWEVER !!! they do also contain triggering topics !! i would recommend looking at doesthedogdie.com to find them, or if you don't want to be "spoiled" (?) for everything but rather your